nRF24/RF24/README.md

 # Arduino driver for nRF24L01 2.4GHz Wireless Transceiver

-CLEANUPS BRANCH: Bits and pieces of cleanup that I haven't tested on the radios yet.

 Design Goals: This library is designed to be...

 * Maximally compliant with the intended operation of the chip